 - meet language requirements; and

 - have enough money to settle in Canada.

 For those who want to move to Canada as a cannabis grower, the Express Entry System or Provincial Nominee Programs are the way to go.

-The Provincial Nominee Program is for those who may not qualify for the Express Entry System however have an occupation which is in demand in Canada, a valid job offer and wants to live in Canada.
+The Provincial Nominee Program (PNP) is for those who may not qualify for the Express Entry System however have an occupation that is in demand in Canada, a valid job offer, and wants to live in Canada.
 The best part about this program is that candidates are given 600 extra points to add to their CRS score, giving them a leg up in the application process.

 For more information on immigrating to Canada as a general farm worker visit our blog here.

 Immigrating to Canada as a cannabis farmer can be both complex and confusing.
 But by using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only optimize your chances of success in the visa application process, but you will receive expert immigration advice on which program category or stream is best for your specific needs.
 Our RCICs are registered with the ICCRC and are legally permitted to assist you by evaluating your eligibility, reviewing all documentation, and submitting it to the Canadian government on your behalf.
 Don't risk your chances of living your Canadian dream.
 Let us make sure that all forms are completed correctly and sent in on time.

 Put your green thumb to good use and let the high times roll in one of the world’s most lucrative cannabis industry.
 Simply fill out our application form to receive your eligibility assessment today.
 Immigrating to Canada has never been so simple.